dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 <TabItem value="details" label="Query details about a specific model">

-This is an example of querying details about a specific model, `model.jaffle_shop.customers` from a given job.
+This is an example of querying details about a specific model, `model.jaffle_shop.customers`, from a given job.

 ```
 {